bloominstituteoftechnology/Precourse/Lesson2-Intro-to-JS/README.md

 ## Global objects and methods

 Javascript has a number of built in objects for us to use.
-We have already seen, and have been using, the console object and it's method "log".
-Another of these objects is "Math".
-Math has a number of methods on it just like console has log.
+We have already seen, and have been using, the console object and it's method `log`.
+Another one of these objects is `Math`. `Math` has a number of methods on it just like `console` has `log`.
 To add to this, some of our data types also have built in methods.

 ### Math.pow

-We can use the pow method on Math to return a number risen to an exponent.
+We can use the `pow` method on `Math` to return a number risen to an exponent.
 It will take two numbers.

 ```javascript
     Math.pow(2,2) = 4;